SudoCode7/Compare-Shop/README.md

 Searching same thing over and over again, which made me to write this program.
 I have compiled 2 programs-

 <h3>1.
 Groceries -</h3> Searches for groceries on Bigbasket, Grofers and Jiomart.
-(Recursive for any number of products on list)
+(Recursive for any number of products on your list)

 <h3>2.
 Product -</h3> Searches for product on Amzazon, Flipkart and Snapdeal.
 (Once)